Thursday, March 23, 2023

 And sure enough here it came, the notice of appeal.

-Johnny sent a letter to the commission stating:
+Jerry sent a letter to the commission stating:

 “I read with amazement and concern your findings on the separation of employment between the parties.
 Your statements of “hostile work environment” and “continued abusive language” are not only off base, but offending…